 2. Keep your car clean

 Discard old toll receipts that you have stacked in the doorcase.
 Empty the front passenger compartment of your car and adjust the boot.
 Finally, finally, wash your car inside out.
 After all, you will have all the time in front of you to… refill it with receipts, garbage bags, maps and the like.
+Also, make sure to clean your car seats and cover them with fitted seat covers.
 We also do not need to remind you that with the pandemic’s whole situation, all areas of your car must be ventilated and cleaned regularly.

 3. Take it easy and don’t rush it